RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 approximately ten to fifteen minutes to create.
 You will receive an email once your databases are ready to use.

 Once provisioning is complete, please set up a peer between your **application VPC** and **Redis Cloud Pro VPC**.
-To find out what your Redis Cloud Pro VPC is, either go to **View subscription**.
 To better understand how to set up VPC peering see [View and Edit a Subscription]

-Once provisioning is complete, if it was deployed in a new VPC, please set up a peer between your **application VPC** and **Redis Cloud Pro VPC**.
-To find out what your Redis Cloud Pro VPC is, either go to **View subscription**.
-To better understand how to set up VPC peering see [View and Edit a Subscription]
-({{< relref "/rv/administration/setup_and_editing/view-edit-subscription.md" >}}).

 Once the peering was established please define the relevant routing groups on your application account and Redis Cloud Pro account.